-Support for a 'Buffett Rule' to enforce a deductions cap on high-income earners remains popular among Australians, as does action to restrict negative gearing on investment properties, but views on the appropriate rate of the unemployment benefit are split: while a majority (52.3%) of respondents want to see the rate of JobSeeker further increased beyond the Government's recent small raise of \$25 a week, there is no clear consensus on how much more should be provided, and almost a third of respondents do not support any further increase, with 20.5% saying the new rate is sufficient, and 11.2% believing it is now too high.
+Support for a 'Buffett Rule' to enforce a deductions cap on high-income earners remains popular among Australians, as does action to restrict negative gearing on investment properties, but views on the appropriate rate of the unemployment benefit are split: while a majority (62.0%) of respondents want to see the rate of JobSeeker further increased beyond the Government's recent modest raise, there is no clear consensus on how much more should be provided.
+Almost a third of respondents do not support any further increase, with 16.8% saying the new rate is sufficient, and 4.2% believing it is now too high.

-The Per Capita Tax Survey 2021 is, effectively, the first of the 'post-COVID' era.
-It provides valuable insights into public sentiment towards government's role in the recovery, which we hope will be useful to policy makers in the months ahead.
+The Per Capita Tax Survey 2022 is, effectively, the second of the 'post-COVID' era.
+It provides valuable insights into public sentiment towards government's role in the recovery, which we hope will be useful to policymakers in the months and years ahead.